sepehrasadiyan/fi-calculator/README.md

 # fi-calculator
-This project create forcast of your financial process
+This project create forecast of your financial process